Commonwealth Consolidated ActsApplication of section to ships

 (e) copy, or take extracts from, any document:

-(i) found on the ship or aircraft; or
+(i) found on the aircraft; or

-(i) in the case of a person found on a ship or aircraft that is in Australia--the officer reasonably suspects that the person has committed, is committing or attempting to commit, or is involved in the commission of, an offence, either in or outside Australia, against this Act; and
+(f) arrest without warrant any person found on the aircraft if the officer reasonably suspects that the person has committed, is committing or attempting to commit, or is involved in the commission of, an offence, either in or outside Australia, against this Act.

 Help to search